'Assemble with Care' sets the standard for Apple Arcade exclusives

 The story and its 'fixing' analogy can feel a little on the nose.
 The game's short length also means that relationships seemingly repair overnight.
 Still, the characters are complex, likeable and superbly voice acted.
 By the end, I couldn't help but feel optimistic about society and, cheesy as it may sound, encouraged to call up friends and family members who I've fallen out of touch with.

-Joel Beardshaw, senior game designer at Ustwo Games.
+Joel Beardshaw, lead game designer on Assemble with Care.

 Assemble with Care is a wonderful way to spend a morning or afternoon.
 If you're looking at Apple Arcade and wondering what to play next, this should absolutely be near the top of your list.
 Who knows, it might encourage you to grab a toolbox and repair some of the old or broken technology lying around your home.
 Alternatively, It could nudge you to pick up the phone and call someone you love.
 "The metaphor is exact between those two things," Gray said.
 Maybe you won't figure out how to, you know, help these objects precisely work.
 But you might figure out [that you want] to pick up a phone and call someone who maybe you've not seen eye to eye with, and see if you can reconnect.
 That would be amazing."